 Most of the first day was spent organising our accommodation.
 By midday my accommodation was settled and Zameer and I went out to explore some of the northern beaches which included the hippy beaches of Candolim, Calangute and Anjuna where we had a very cheap lunch at the renowned hippy hangout Curlies Restaurant.

 From all I had heard about the Goan beaches I was terribly disappointed with the state of the beaches.
-I had expected to578 guest house view see lovely white sands but instead was greeted with black or dirty beige sands.
+I had expected to see lovely white sands but instead was greeted with black or dirty beige sands.
 Zameer says that all the white sands were washed away by the tsunami.
 Tourism had also dwindled due to the devaluation of the Russian ruble and the poor economic situation in Europe.
 Being off season there were only a few Europeans although I was amazed at the crowds of Indian tourists from various Indian states.
 I was told they came in the off season due to the lower prices.

 The following day, Friday, Zameer and I took an all-day bus tour seeing more of the beaches and northern towns, stopping at another lovely cheap place for lunch.
 Saturday we decided was a day of rest where I caught up with mail and started writing this blog.

 Sunday we were up early and heading into Panjim the capital of Goa for church.
-Anne had given me her friend Chri579 c worshipstine as a contact for Goa.
+Anne had given me her friend Christine as a contact for Goa.
 She had put me in touch with Joshua who was from the New Life Fellowship.
 It was the first time Zameer had been to a protestant church and a Pentecostal one at that.
 The only other church he had attended was when he attended a Catholic school during his childhood.
 This church was very different.
 We had an amazing service, like a party full of the Holy Spirit.
 It reminded me of some of the services I had attended during the outpouring of the Spirit in 1995-7.
 It was so much fun.
 I was told by the visiting minister (from South Africa) that that was a quiet service.
 Wow!
 I’m looking forward to next Sunday.

 After the service we went out for lunch with one of the members Sanjeev.
 It was good to get to know someone at the church.
 He had come to Goa as a child with his parents and had come to know Christ while working here.
 He had an interesting story of his conversion.
 After lunch we tried to change money but because Goa has a Portuguese/Catholic influenced most of the shops are closed on Sunday.
 Our new friend said he collected different currencies and would like to buy my $50 Aust.
 He gave me a good exchange rate unlike the other places we asked and the next day the dollar continued to rise.
 I hope it stays on an upwards journey now so I can get a better rate as I need to pay my accommodation soon.

 Zameer and I headed toward the ferry as we had decided to return on a different route having taken the bus into town.
 Just as we arrived the strap on my sandals broke!
-I had worn th579 lunch after churchem nearly every day since leaving Perth so they had lasted well.
+I had worn them nearly every day since leaving Perth so they had lasted well.
 We took the ferry across the river mouth and inquired for a cobbler, just to be told there was one back where we had come from.
 So jumping quickly on the next ferry we returned to find they weren’t there on a Sunday.
 Bother!
 I tied the strap on with an orange hair elastic I had picked up on my travels… I knew it would come in handy for something!

 That evening I contacted Christine and arranged to meet her on Monday.
 Zameer came around 10am.
 We walked to the main road which is about 1 ½ km down the country road to where we could catch a bus.
 This bus then dropped us in Candolim where we stopped for a coffee for me and a juice for Zameer before heading for Mapusa where Christine and her husband picked us up from the market.
 The town was so congested with crowds coming for the Ganesh festival which would be held on 17 -23 September.
 The Soude’s then bought us lunch and showed us around their village which was 4km north of Mapusa.
 Zameer and I then returned to Mapusa where I found a cobbler who did an amazing job on my sandals and gave me a lifetime guarantee, with a cheeky smile.
-We then wandered around Mapusa market to buy my bananas, a papaya and 5 litres of water (as of course tap water like most of Asia is not safe to drink).578 Zameer Coco Beach village
+We then wandered around Mapusa market to buy my bananas, a papaya and 5 litres of water (as of course tap water like most of Asia is not safe to drink).

 Tuesday we decided we would just relax.
 It’s a good thing we did as most of the morning it rained filling the puddles along the road.
 I spent some time with Zameer and his family eating a delicious vegetarian lunch prepared by his mum.
 That afternoon we went back to Mapusa so that Zameer could purchase a long awaited computer game.
 We didn’t realise it would take us over 2 hrs.
 There was not parking at the marked so we double parked.
 Others parked beside us so it was triple parking on a busy roundabout!
 One driver who parked beside us left his vehicle empty for over an hour while he shopped.
 We had to move back and forward several times to allow parked cars to leave but this car blocked several cars in.
 Fortunately after several vehicles manoeuvring back and forwards there was enough room for those wanting to leave to squeeze out.
 Eventually the traffic policeman who was at the scene rang his mates who came with a wheel clamp to secure the car.
 The owners finally arrived and had to wait in his car before the police came to release it, possibly with a huge fine.
 Serves him right!

-That evening we stopped on route home at one of the large convenient stores which was stocked with all sorts of imports from inters581 Soude's Mapusatate and overseas.
+That evening we stopped on route home at one of the large convenient stores which was stocked with all sorts of imports from interstate and overseas.
 I stocked up with two more 5 litre bottles of water and yogurt.
 I was amused to see that Fosters made water so of course had to buy them.
 I can now say I drink Fosters from 5 litre bottles.
 We noticed today the traffic had become more and more congested.

 Wednesday Zameer and I wanted to take the Soude’s out for lunch and had arranged to meet at 1pm in Anjuna Beach so we could take them to Curlies.
 Unfortunately it poured with rain that morning which kept us inside.
 I was not deterred and prayed for a break in the rain.
 Then the power went off and eventually my laptop battery died.
 Ok now it definitely was time to go!
 Fortunately when I stepped out the door the rain eased to a drizzle.
 Zameer met me and together we walk to the main road for a bus.
 By this time the rain finally stopped.
 It was after 11am and we had forgotten there was a festival holiday that was about to begin!
 We waited for quite some time for a bus but none came so I decided to try hitchhiking.
 We hadn’t walked very far when a local guy picked us up in his jeep.
 Zameer and I squeezed into the front seat as the back was full of gear.
 He dropped us just outside another town where we tried again to hitchhike but fortunately a bus finally came and took us to Mapusa, here we jumped on another bus to Anjuna.
 During these travels I had contacted Christine to say we were running late and where to meet us.
 At 2:30pm we finally met at the Eatopia Restaurant and had a lovely meal for nearly a third of the price of yesterday’s meal and just as nice.
 Chapattis, Butter Chicken and a fish curry for less than $13 Aust.